 Register your UK Parliament Week event or activity now.

-UK Parliament Week kits will start being sent to partners who have registered an event or activity in May 2018.
+UK Parliament Week kits will start being sent to partners who have registered an event or activity in summer 2018.

 As part of Vote 100, women share their personal stories of how laws passed by Parliament have changed their lives for the better.
 We have created #YourStoryOurHistory, three short films focusing on laws that have contributed to women’s rights and continued to empower them.